LiamElliott-au/StoryZoo/content/stories/ThePlay_Part1.md

 ---
 title: "The Play: Part 1"
 date: 2025-01-19
-description: "Every day Tillie goes for an adventure."
+description: "Ashleta tries out for the lead role in the upcoming play.
+Does she have what it takes?"
-tags: ["adventure", "Tillie", "toad"]
+tags: ["Ashleta", "Rosie", "Drama"]
 ---

 ## Chapter 1

 One sunny day, a little dingo named Ashleta asks her sister Rosie “Can.You.
 Be.
 Quiet?!
 I need to relax before I go to Alena’s house.
 PLEASE stop chick-chick-chicking!
 If you do, I will save you a splice!”
 That did it.
 Rosie immediately went quiet licking her lips at the cold fruity taste of a splice.